-The final meal for those on Initial Contracts is 8 December 2023is Breakfast unless a booking extension (with catering) is approved in advance.
+^{}The final meal for 2025 Contracts is Breakfast on 14 December unless a booking extension (with catering) is approved in advance.

 7.4 Late Meals

 During the three term periods (not including vacations, Prep Week or O'Week), late lunches can be organised in advance with the Catering Manager.
 You must fill out a form located at the end of the Meal Race.
 The late lunch meals will be available after 2.30pm, and late dinners after 8.30pm to be picked up by the student from the Dining Room fridges.